hsientzucheng/CP-360-Weakly-Supervised-Saliency/README.md

 ## TODOs
 This code will be updated later soon.
 - [ ] temporal training code
-- [ ] full-version of projection and CP
+- [ ] full-version of Equi-Cube projection and CubePadding